Suchismita-Deb/Suchismita-Deb.github.io/content/post/gitGuide.md

 `git reflog expire --expire=1.month.ago` This command expires old entries in the reflog that are older than one month.
 The reflog is a reference log that stores a history of where the tips of branches were in the past.

 `git gc --aggressive` This command triggers the garbage collection process in Git.
 It optimizes the repository by cleaning up unnecessary files and optimizing the repository's storage.

+### Revert back the changes already commit and push in the server.

+For personal project where only I am contributing.
+`git reset HEAD~1` This will revert back the changes.
+The changes will be there in the stage area.

+`git reset --hard HEAD~1` This will remove the changes from the stage area.

+`git push -f origin main` This will push the changes andwe have to force push the changes.
+Now the repo will have the file which was like the previous commit.

+If we need to do revert 5 commit then we need to run the first command 5 time.